Museum will reopen on June 7th 2021!

 High performance aircraft TT 62

-Here are some very exciting
+Here are some other very exciting acquistions to the

-With the help of different partners, we have been able to purchase some very significant and spectacular new objects for the museum's collection:
+With the help of different partners, we have been able to purchase some very significant and spectacular objects for the museum's collection:

-A particularly exciting new exhibition piece is the steam engine No. 137, produced in 1889 in Lilienthal's machine works in Berlin.
+A particularly exciting exhibition piece is the steam engine No. 137, produced in 1889 in Lilienthal's machine works in Berlin.
 This unique specimen was purchased from an Australian collector.

 Lilienthal's "rotating arm device" (an aerodynamic scale) was the first successful device for the measurement of the force components of both lift and drag.
 With help of a few preserved documents, drawings and three preserved test wings in the Deutsches Museum Munich we were able to complete the reconstruction of the device here in the museum.